Taiwan's COVID-19 vaccine stocks more than doubled by Japan donation

 Japan approved AstraZeneca’s vaccine last month and has contracted to buy 120 million doses.
 But there are no immediate plans to use the shots, amid lingering concerns raised internationally over blood clots.

-Reporting by Kiyoshi Takenaka and Rocky Swift in Tokyo, and Ben Blanchard and Yimou Lee in Taipei; Editing by Christopher Cushing, Simon Cameron-Moore and Gerry Doyle
+Reporting by Kiyoshi Takenaka and Rocky Swift in Tokyo, and Ben Blanchard and Yimou Lee in Taipei; Additional reporting by Cate Cadell in Beijing; Editing by Christopher Cushing, Simon Cameron-Moore and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.